antonmry/jexler/side/guide/guide.md

 Implemented using a Java 7 WatchService.

-**More Services**
+###More Services

 Writing your own services is relatively easy, since you can also write services in Groovy, even from within the jexler web GUI.

 The trick is that all Groovy scripts in the jexlers directory are part of the class path.

 So, for example, if you wanted a more sophisticated version of CronService, you could copy the CronService.java from the jexler source to a MyCronService.groovy in the jexlers directory in the jexler webapp and do the same for CronEvent.
-After a few boilerplate changes, you should have a MyCronService that does the same as CronService and could start adding new features.
+After a few boilerplate changes, you should have a MyCronService that does the same as CronService (this works, I tried it!) and could start adding new features, etc.

 And if you feel that it would be great if jexler had more services out-of-the-box, feel free to write your own Java or Groovy library of services and make it available.